Motivic correlators, cluster varieties and Zagier's conjecture on zeta(F,4): Motivic correlators

 It remains to calculate the contribution of the external edges $E$ of the tree $T$.
-The same argument shows that the contribution of $C$, $G_{v_b}(a,y)_b$ and $G_{v_b} (x,a)_b$, where $a$ is at an internal vertex, is zero.
+The same argument shows that the contribution of $C$, $G_{v_b}(a,y)$ and $G_{v_b} (x,a)$, where $a$ is at an internal vertex, is zero.
 This implies the claim.

 This implies that formula (\ref{FOR1}) is valid for the real Hodge realization of motivic correlators.
-The claim for motivic correlators with arguments in a number field follows from this by using the injectivity of the regulator map.
+The claim for motivic correlators with arguments in a number field follows from this by using the injectivity of the regulator map, see \cite{Bor77}.
 The identity for the $\Q$-Hodge realization can be deduced from the motivic one for arbitrary number fields.
-Alternatively, one checks by the induction on the weight that the coproduct of the identity is zero.
-Then the rigidity plus the injectifity of the arguments imply the claiming the $\Q$-Hodge and l-adic realizations. \end{proof}
+Alternatively, one checks by the induction on the weight that the cobracket of the both sides of the identity is the same.
+Then the rigidity, see Lemma \ref{RL} below, plus the injectivity of the regulator imply the claim in the $\Q$-Hodge and l-adic realizations.
+Indeed, a framed variation with zero cobracket is equivalent to an extension from Lemma \ref{RL}.

+Here by the rigidity we mean the following well known Lemma (see \cite[Lemma 8.2]{Gon02b}): \bl \la{RL} Let $ \underline{{\cal L}}$ be a two dimensional variation of mixed Hodge structures, or lisse l-adic sheaf over a base ${\cal Z}$, which is an extension